ofiwg/libfabric/README.md

 The sockets provider has been deprecated in favor of the tcp, udp, and utility providers, which provide improved performance and stability.

-The `sockets` provider is a general purpose provider that can be used on any system that supports TCP sockets.
+The `sockets` provider is a general-purpose provider that can be used on any system that supports TCP sockets.
 The provider is not intended to provide performance improvements over regular TCP sockets, but rather to allow developers to write, test, and debug application code even on platforms